-1. somebody has very intense muscle soreness which hurts even when the person is not moving and which happens very fast (immediately after exercise up to 24 hrs later).
+1. Somebody has very intense muscle soreness which hurts even when the person is not moving and which happens very fast (immediately after exercise up to 24 hrs later).

 2. The person's urine looks dark brown colored – like maple syrup or cola-colored.

 If you are a personal trainer and these symptoms are brought up in conversation, I recommend you stay calm – and call an ambulance.
-I can't stress more.
+I can't stress this more.
 This is the safest course of action.

 I know for some, calling an ambulance may seem over the top.
 Heck, I'd bet most personal trainers working in gyms today have not even been told about the gym's emergency procedures!
 I'm sorry but being a personal trainer means that you may have to “take the bull by the horns” from time to time.

-I look at it this way: At the end of the day, I want to be able to look myself in the mirror and say I did my best.
+I look at it this way: At the end of the day, I want to be able to look at myself in the mirror and say I did my best.
 I tried to do good.

 Reducing exercise-induced rhabdomyolysis is best done by considering the health of the person and by slowly increasing exercise intensity and frequency where appropriate, and knowing that no single exercise routine or program is best for everybody.
 Remember, they call it personal training for a reason.